 Unlike Kendal and Windermere, Ambleside seems almost part of the hills and fells.
 Its buildings, mainly of local stone and many built in the traditional style that forgoes the use of mortar in the outer walls, blend perfectly into their setting.
 The small town sits at the northern end of Windermere along A591, making it a popular center for Lake District excursions.
-It has recently seen a sharp rise in great-quality restaurants, and the numerous outdoor shops are handy for walkers.
+It has recently seen a sharp rise in quality restaurants, and the numerous outdoor shops are handy for walkers.
 Ambleside does, however, suffer from overcrowding in high season.
 Wednesday, when the local market takes place, is particularly busy.

 Don't go to these destinations in 2017—try our suggestions instead.More